CMS-ETROC/ETROC-Analysis/TestBeam/condor_at_lxplus/README.md

 ```
 python submit/submit_decoding.py -d <absolute path to input directory> -o <relative path to output directry> --condor_tag <unique tag> --dryrun
 ```
+- The script knows the base path `/eos/user/n/name/`
-- `-d` option: absolute path to the input directory. e.g. `/eos/user/n/name/directory`
+- `-d` option: remaining path to the input directory.
-- `-o` option: relative path to the output directory.
-The script knows the base path `/eos/user/n/name/`, so only need to specify the path after the base path.
+- `-o` option: remaining path to the output directory.
 - `--condor_tag` option: String to identify the job submission.
 - `--dryrun` option: if this argument is included, actual submission will not happen.
 But still making the list, bash script, and condor jdl files.